Hihifo Airport

-Hihifo Airport (IATA: WLS, ICAO: NLWW) is an airport in Hihifo on Wallis Island in Wallis and Futuna.
+Hihifo Airport (IATA: WLS, ICAO: NLWW) is an airport in Hihifo serving Wallis Island in Wallis and Futuna.
 The airport is 5.6 km from Mata-Utu, the capital city.
 It was constructed by Seabees in March 1942 as a bomber field.
 It was upgraded in 1964.

 In 2015 the airport was blockaded by locals as part of a land dispute.

+Statistics

+Graph showing the change in the number of passengers by year: